nbeaver/why-linux-is-better/why-linux-is-better.rst

 Some users may even attribute problems arising from failing hardware to malware instead.

-(This has also consequences for developers.
+This also has consequences for developers.
-Because few Linux users experience problems due to malware, Linux developers will be more likely to reproduce issues reported in forums or bug trackers.)
+Because few Linux users experience problems due to malware, they will report bugs cause by the actual applications, not ones caused by malware.

 Linux has a better security model which uses secure package installation by default, but allows installing software from other sources as well,